warunatrivet/uwazi_test/Create-connections.md

 ![Create a connection](http://huridocs.github.io/uwazi-assets/wiki/screenshots/connections-create.png?ver=1)

 In the next step you will be able to select the _connection type_ and the _target document/entity_.
+Use the search field to find your connection's _target document/entity_ by typing in words from the title of the document/entity.
 You can read more about [Connections setup](https://github.com/huridocs/uwazi/wiki/Name-connections) to create new kind of connections and use them on your collection.

 ![Connection data](http://huridocs.github.io/uwazi-assets/wiki/screenshots/connection-data.png?ver=1)